turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_instructor.md

 - Slide deck
 - White boards around room (for Why GraphQL? activity)
 - Posters (for closing activity)
+- Print outs of each situation - probably 3 of each (for closing activity)

 ## Learning Goals